BVsebastian/member_support_agent/project_docs/tasks.md

-# 🧱 CUAssist MVP Build Plan – Step-by-Step
+# 🧱 Member Support Agent – Build Plan (Tool-Driven)

 Each task is atomic, testable, and has a clear start and end.
 **Project Root:** `member_support_agent/`